MatheusWoeffel/dr-detection-deploy/README.md

 ## How to create infrastructure/deploy the solution?

 First, you need to configure AWS keys, so Terraform can make API calls to AWS on your behalf.
-To do this, you can follow the tutorial: [How can I create Access Keys](https://repost.aws/knowledge-center/create-access-key), then, these keys needed to be configured for the aws sdk, the tutorial is available [here] (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+To do this, you can follow the tutorial: [How can I create Access Keys](https://repost.aws/knowledge-center/create-access-key), then, these keys needed to be configured for the aws sdk, the tutorial is available [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 All the infrastructure code is defined in the infrastructure directory, so all the next commands assume that the current dir is ./infrastructure.
 To provision the infrastructure we need to:
 1. ```Terraform init```: This will initialize terraform state and install all the needed providers, with all the modules referenced in main.tf.